Articles by Matthew Gilligan

 The new association rules are so comprehensive that if you are engaged in the business of property dealing or development and you wish to acquire an investment property post 6 October 2009, it is highly likely that the property will be tainted.
 In fact the rules are designed to be so comprehensive that it is likely that the IRD would view any attempt to structure around them as tax avoidance.
 That being the case, if you currently run property dealing and development activity via a trading trust for example, it might be tempting to wind up the trust and trade via a different structure, but in our view this might be “throwing the baby out with the bath water”.
 That is, while a trading trust might not necessarily prevent association anymore, it does not follow that it is automatically the wrong structure.
 There are other beneficial aspects of using trading trusts, such as flexibility in distributing income and good asset protection.

 Another aspect of tainting that taxpayers need to bear in mind is that the association to the property dealer or developer has to exist on the day that the investment property (that you do not wish to be tainted) is acquired.
 Taxpayers who cease their property dealing and development activity no longer have a tainting issue and can then acquire rental property free of tainting risk.
 This means if you have entities that have been involved in these types of business in the past, you should consider winding them up to cease any tainting risk.

 We also note that you have to be engaged in a business of property dealing and development.
 There may be instances where somebody has conducted one or two property trade transactions but is not necessarily engaged in a business such that they would have a tainting risk.

-The moral of the story is if you are acquiring property or just concerned about the impact of these new rules on you, you should seek advice.
-Please contact the writer at [email protected] or 09 522 7955 to discuss.
+The moral of the story is if you are acquiring property or just concerned about the impact of these new tainting rules on you, you should seek advice.
+Please contact us at [email protected], phone +64 9 522 7955 or via our website to discuss.